-P.A.L.S AND SOCIAL CONVENOR
+P.A.L.S

 PALS (Parents as Liaison Supporters) is a class based sub-committee of the P&F. Each class has parent PALS who act as a liaison between the school, teachers, P&F and parents, with the assistance of PALS coordinators.
 The PALS enhance community spirit by providing opportunities for socialising within class and year groups, welcoming new families to the school and helping to circulate important school messages to parents.
 They also coordinate support for families when needed (e.g. by facilitating assistance with meals) and act as an important information point regarding P&F activities.
-Any parent is eligible to become a member of the PALS subcommittee.
+Any parent is eligible to become a member of the PALS sub-committee.
 Feel free to contact the PALS in your class if you require any assistance or information about school life.

-The social convenor is appointed by the P&F to facilitate parent involvement in the many social and school events that are held throughout the year.
-Each year level is given responsibility for a school wide event and will be assisted by the social convenor to plan that event.
+The PALS also facilitate parent involvement in the many social and school events that are held throughout the year.
+Each year level is given responsibility for a school wide event and will be assisted by the class PALS to plan that event.
 This gives each year level an opportunity to actively participate in school events.
+PALS coordinators may be contacted at stcpals@hotmail.com